 - We get the value FALSE in cell D5 as cell C5 is not blank.

-- Then, select cell D5.
-Drop the mouse pointer to the selected cell’s bottom right corner, where it will convert into a plus (+) sign, as shown in the image below.
+- Drop the mouse pointer to the selected cell’s bottom right corner, where it will convert into a plus (+) sign, as shown in the image below.

-- After that, to copy the formula of cell D5 in other cells click on the plus (+) sign and drag the Fill Handle down to cell D10.
-We can also double-click on the plus (+) sign to get the same result.
+- Copy the formula of cell D5 into the other cells by clicking on the plus (+) sign and dragging the Fill Handle down to cell D10.
+You can also double-click on the plus (+) sign to get the same result.

-- Finally, we can see the above action returns TRUE if the cell is blank and FALSE if the cell is non-blank.
+- You can see the above action returns TRUE if the cell is blank and FALSE if the cell is non-blank.

 STEPS: